dduan/Pathos/Documentation/design.md

    don't spend time decoding and encoding between path and strings.
 Although one could argue whether the saving here is meaningful, since calling the C API often means hitting the hard drive.

-However, a users doesn't need to deal with binary values directly.
+A users doesn't need to deal with binary values directly.
 They may use Swift strings to create a path.
 When they inspect parts of the path, they get string values (`var drive: String`).
 They may join paths and strings together.
 A path in string interpolation looks like a normal path… the encoding and decoding is handled transparently in the native format the operating system supports.
 The user doesn't have to care about this implementation detail unless they want to do.

 ## Beyond the common denominator